DevBrew-dev/KeyKeep/README.md

-# KeyKeep - JAR File Licensing System
+# KeyKeep - Minecraft JAR File Licensing System

 ## Overview

-KeyKeep is a robust licensing system designed to manage licenses for JAR files.
+KeyKeep is a robust licensing system designed to manage licenses for Minecraft JAR files.
 It is built using Kotlin, JetBrains Exposed, and leverages Neon for database storage.

 ## Features